svrnm/apm-rum-sample/README.md

 >
 > Faro will pick up that additional header to set the appropriate trace ID and parent span ID.

 This enables OpenTelemetry based tracing in the `frontproxy`.
-It also sets the service name to `frontproxy` and adds a config for the `Server-Timing` header to create correlation between frontend and backend.

 Restart the `frontproxy`: